youngmonkeys/ezyfox-server/README.md

 ## 💖 Support Us
 [Make a Meaningful Donation 😎](https://youngmonkeys.org/donate/)

-Currently, our operating budget is fully supported by our own salaries, and all product development is still based on voluntary contributions from a few organization members.
-The low budget is causing significant difficulties for us.
-Therefore, with a clear roadmap and an ambitious goal to provide intellectual products for the community, we would greatly appreciate your support in the form of a donation to help us take further steps.
-Thank you in advance for your meaningful contributions!

 ## ☎️ Contact Us

 - Get in touch with us on [Facebook](https://www.facebook.com/youngmonkeys.org)